-Connecticut's Department of Emergency Services and Public Protection (DESPP) will work with key partners to test all unsubmitted SAKs, except for those that are anonymous.
-DESPP will implement a holistic, victim-centered approach and create a working group that will identify and address the various factors that lead to high numbers of unsubmitted SAKs in Connecticut.
+Connecticut's Department of Emergency Services and Public Protection (DESPP) has worked with key partners to test all unsubmitted sexual assault kits (SAKs), except for those that are anonymous.
+DESPP has implemented a holistic, victim-centered approach and created a working group that identifies and addresses the various factors that lead to high numbers of unsubmitted SAKs in Connecticut.

-DESPP received additional SAKI funding in 2017 for $1,847,559, which will go toward analyzing workflow and helping to design policies and procedures that improve SAK handling across the stateincluding investigation, prosecution, and victim notification.
-The additional funding will also allow DESPP to investigate and prosecute more cases in which SAKs were only partially tested.
+DESPP received additional SAKI funding in FY2017 for $1,847,559, which went towards analyzing workflow and helping design policies and procedures that improve SAK handling across the stateincluding investigation, prosecution, and victim notification.
+The additional funding also allowed DESPP to investigate and prosecute more cases in which SAKs were only partially tested.

-DESPP received $1,488,202 in additional SAKI funds in 2019.
-With this funding, they will conduct additional testing on secondary evidence in sexual assault cases, fund positions of the existing victim notification coordinator and site coordinator, and support SAK tracking software, overtime, outsourcing, and travel.
+DESPP received $1,488,202 in additional SAKI funds in FY2019.
+With this latest grant, they are conducting additional testing on secondary evidence in sexual assault cases; funding the existing victim notification coordinator and site coordinator positions; and supporting SAK tracking software, overtime, outsourcing, and travel.

 Find more reports and updates from the Sexual Assault Kit Working Group in Connecticut.